Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Introduction

 We emphasize that in our semidefinite relaxation \eqref{eq:primal.problem.0.even.Han.intro}, for fixed $k$ the size of Gram matrices $\mathbf{G}_{ij}$ can be bounded from above by any $s\in\N_{> 0}$ while the maximal matrix size of the standard semidefinite relaxation for POP \eqref{eq:constrained.problem.poly.even} is fixed for each relaxation order $k$.
 Nevertheless, since we convert \eqref{eq:constrained.problem.poly.even} to the form \eqref{eq:new.pop} (so as to use Corollary \ref{coro:compact.even}), the degrees of the {new} resulting objective and constraint polynomials are doubled, i.e., $\deg(\check f)=2\deg(f)$ and $\deg(\check g_i)=2\deg(g_i)$.

-However, numerical experiments in Sections \ref{sec:benchmark.polya} and \ref{sec:num.exp} suggest that our method works { significantly} better than existing methods on examples of POPs with nonnegative variables.
+However, numerical experiments in Section \ref{sec:benchmark.polya} suggest that our method works { significantly} better than existing methods on examples of POPs with nonnegative variables.
 For instance, for $20$-variable dense POPs on the nonnegative orthant, the standard SOS-relaxations based on Putinar's Positivstellensatz provide a lower bound for $f^\star$ in {about} 356 seconds while we can provide a better lower bound in {about} 5 seconds.

-Next, in Sections \ref{sec:linear.CS} and \ref{sec:interrup.CS} we provide two convergent hierarchies of linear and semidefinite relaxations for {large scale} POPs on the nonnegative orthant, that exploit \emph{correlative sparsity}, and with properties similar to those {in} \eqref{eq:dual-sdp.0.even.LP.Han.intro} and \eqref{eq:primal.problem.0.even.Han.intro}.
+Finally, in our last contribution in Sections \ref{sec:linear.CS} and \ref{sec:interrup.CS}, we provide two convergent hierarchies of linear and semidefinite relaxations for {large scale} POPs on the nonnegative orthant, that exploit \emph{correlative sparsity}, and with properties similar to those {in} \eqref{eq:dual-sdp.0.even.LP.Han.intro} and \eqref{eq:primal.problem.0.even.Han.intro}.
 Accordingly, for POPs on the nonnegative orthant with up to $1000$ variables, we can provide lower bounds in no more than $19$ seconds which are better than those obtained in about $56360$ seconds with the sparsity-adapted version of the standard SOS-relaxations of Waki et al. \cite{waki2006sums}.

-{\bf II.} In our second contribution, we provide a degree bound for {a Handelman-type Positivstellensatz for} arbitrary compact basic semialgebraic sets.
-More explicitly, Corollary \ref{coro:repre.without.mul} states the following result.
-If